odynvolk/i-promise-page-metrics/README.md

 # i-promise-page-metrics
 > A node module for retrieving different page metrics for an URL

 For those of you who want to get page metrics for different URLs.
-This module will supply you with `Facebook` and `Google+` metrics.
+This module will supply you with `Facebook`, `Google+` and `Moz metrics.

 ## Install